-Slowly heating the polymer at 600 °C expels hydrogen gas and fuses adjacent polymer chains together.
-At conditions up to 1300 °C multiple chains can fuse together, eliminating more hydrogen and nitrogen leaving a pure sheet of interlinked carbon atoms.
+Slowly heating the polymer to 600 °C expels hydrogen gas and fuses adjacent polymer chains together.
+At conditions up to 1300 °C multiple chains can fuse together, eliminating more hydrogen and, also nitrogen, leaving a pure sheet of interlinked carbon atoms.
 The high temperatures and pressures involved in this process align the microscopic crystals which the carbon sheets form all along the same axis as the fibre.
-As such the overall structure is very resistant to bending or stretching pressures.
+As such, the overall structure is very resistant to bending or stretching pressures.

 Mixing with an epoxy resin will add further strength to the carbon fibre structure and allow for it to be coated in abrasion or further chemically resistant layers.
 Epoxy resins are very strong polymers that can withstand high temperatures.
 They are formed by the nucleophilic attack of phenols (or deprotonated phenols) on epoxides, leading to opening of the strained three-membered ring.
 This forms a prepolymer that can be reacted with nucleophiles, such as triamines (e.g. H2NCH2CH2NHCH2CH2NH2) – each of the three amine groups can react with an epoxide on a prepolymer.
 As the three amine groups can each react with different molecules of the pre-polymer, this forms a densely cross-linked structure that is very strong.